Speech-Language Pathologist (SLP) Master’s Degree Distance Venue

 The SLP Distance Learning Venue is designed to allow students to work in the schools as licensed assistants while completing the requirements for the master’s degree in speech-language pathology.
 Each student must secure sponsorship from an educational entity (e.g., school district or charter school) and maintain it throughout the master’s program.
 Students must attend classes in a participating ESC.

-The program also provides the opportunity to complete a Post-Baccalaureate Certificate in Bilingual Speech-Language Pathology.
-Students interested in pursuing this certificate will take additional coursework and complete bilingual practicum hours while in the program.
+The program also provides the opportunity to complete Post-Baccalaureate Certificates in Bilingual SLP, Deaf and Hard of Hearing for the SLP, or Multicultural and Diversity studies for the SLP.
+Students interested in pursuing these certificates will take additional coursework and complete practicum hours focused in the specific certificate areas while in the program.

 For more information: TWU Distance Venue information